 High Water Demand

-Exploitation of Distant Sources
+Exploiting Distant Sources

-2. Contamination from Urban Activities
+2. Pollutants Due to Urban Activities

 Industrial Runoff